v12technology/fluxtion/docs/sections/gettingstarted/first_tutorial.md

 # Designing the components

-Our application will be service driven and present api interfaces for the outside world to code against.
+Our application will be event driven through a service interface api for the outside world to code against.
 We must first think about the design of our services and then the concrete implementations.
 Once this design is complete we will use Fluxtion to wire up the components.
-Fluxtion is low touch allowing engineers and architects to concentrate on components.
+Fluxtion is low touch allowing engineers and architects to concentrate on design and components with no distraction.

 ## Service api